Illustration by Nick Palazzo

 Facebook Insights: Every Facebook page displays analytics, or “Facebook Insights.”
 These analytics can tell you how to optimize your page and which posts perform best with your audience.

-Twitter Analytics: You could manually track your Tweets, but you can also use bitly or Hootsuite to see which Tweets worked best.
+Twitter Analytics: Use Twitter’s ad platform to look at your analytics and see which Tweets worked best.
 Look at which posts caused engagement like a response or retweet.
 Analyze those popular Tweets by looking at the time you sent them and the words you used.

 YouTube Analytics: The data that YouTube gives back on your videos can tell you which videos resonated most with your viewers.
 You can also see if using keywords make a difference in views, how people are watching them, and where they’re watching.
 With this data, you can decide what types of videos to make in the future.